npahucki/linear-importer/README.md

 #### Notes

 - Add Team Members in Linear before beginning import to take advantage of Automatic User mapping.
 However, users can be manually mapped.
 - You will become a subscriber on every Issue that's created with this importer.
-Adjust your subscription preferences accordingly, or consider using a burner account.
+Adjust your notification preferences accordingly, or consider using a burner account.
 - Be mindful of notification preferences for your team members.
 This can get noisy while importing 😬

 #### API Rate Limits